Sharp subelliptic estimates in the $\bar\partial$-Neumann problem via an uncertainty principle: Introduction

 \subsection{Content of the paper}

-In view of the above discussion, it would be desirable to have a technique to establish subelliptic estimates, alternative to both Catlin's potential theoretic approach and Kohn's multiplier ideal machinery, capable of capturing more precise information about the invariant $s(\Omega; p)$.
+In view of the above discussion, it would be desirable to have a technique to establish subelliptic estimates, alternative to both Catlin's potential theoretic approach and Kohn's multiplier ideal machinery, capable of capturing more precise information about the invariant $s(\Omega, p)$.

 Motivated by these considerations, we introduce below a new method, based on a \emph{$\dbar$-uncertainty principle}, in the study of subellipticity of the $\dbar$-Neumann problem.
-As an application of our method, we \emph{determine the sharp order of subellipticity at the origin for a class of "homogeneous special domains" of dimension $\leq 4$} (Theorem \ref{thm:main}).
-Here "homogeneity" refers to scaling, not to a transitive group action, see below for precise definitions.
-A satisfactory aspect of this result is that the domains to which it applies exhibit a rich geometry, e.g., the D'Angelo type may fail to be upper semicontinuous, which is a well-known difficulty appearing in dimension three and higher.
-We believe that our method allows to establish quite precise bounds for the sharp order of subellipticity of more general domains than those covered by Theorem \ref{thm:main}, but this we have to leave to future investigations.
+As an application of our method, Theorem \ref{thm:main} below \emph{determines the sharp order of subellipticity at the origin for a large class of "dilation-invariant special domains" of dimension $\leq 5$}, defined in Section \ref{sec:ker_one_dim}.
+We believe that this result is satisfactory in two particular respects: \begin{enumerate} \item The domains considered exhibit a rich geometry, e.g., the D'Angelo type may fail to be upper semicontinuous (see Section \ref{sec:examples}), which is a well-known difficulty appearing in dimension three and higher. \item The sharp order of subellipticity has a very neat geometric description and it turns out to be equal to the reciprocal of the upper semicontinuous envelop of a "$1$-type" implicitly appearing in the paper \cite{catlin_necessary} cited above. \end{enumerate}